 ASHA defines a phonological processes disorder as "patterns or error of sound use in a child's speech and language repertoire.
 The underlying difficulty relates to the rules of language that govern the sound system.
 Variant rules may be seen in a limited number of sounds in the child's inventory, problems with sound combinations and syllable shapes, and/or difficulties in pronouncing linguistic markers such as plural and past tense markers."

 Although this type of speech disorder can be more complicated to explain, a good speech therapist can teach you specifics about your child's phonology disorder.
 A complete phonological processes chart can be found under the "Milestones" tab.
-Click on "Phonology Processes" and find what age your child should master each speech pattern.
+Click on "Phonology Processes" under the "Resources-Milestones" tab and find what age your child should master each speech pattern.

 Contact me today!

 Speech Buddy Tools Can Be Used as a Resource to Actually Help Improve Speech Sounds Faster than Traditional Speech.

 What Clients Say

 “Allison has been a critical part in helping my daughter learn how to read more efficiently and she is now reading above her 5th grade-level.
 I am so thankful for all she has done for our family.” -Amy